 After months of fruitless job applications (don’t you love it when you spend hours painstakingly crafting an application and then you never get so much as a “no thank you” back?
-Me too.), I was finally hired by an American Paris-based company who were undaunted by my lack of French address or bank account.
+Me too.), I was finally hired by an American Paris-based company who were undaunted by my lack of french address or bank account.

 I subsequently managed to open a bank account from the UK using a brilliant little-know service provided by Credit Agricole, one of the big banks in France.
-The service is called Britline and if you’re looking to move here from the UK or Ireland, I couldn’t recommend it more.
-Basically, it enabled me to set up a fully-fledged French bank account from England before I even moved – and if I haven’t already emphasized it enough with the whole triangle analogy, believe me when I say that makes it a VERY valuable service indeed.
+The service in question is called Britline and if you’re looking to move here from the UK or Ireland, I couldn’t recommend it more.
+Basically, it enabled me to set up a fully-fledged french bank account from England before I even moved – and if I haven’t already emphasized it enough with the whole triangle analogy, believe me when I say that makes it a VERY valuable service indeed.